Thor-tech-of-metal/repo-it-notes/my-notes-angular/angular-general-notes.md

 ```

-#### A question mark
+#### Functions parameters examples

-A question mark after an identifier means that the parameter is optional.
+* A question mark after an identifier means that the parameter is optional.
 For example:

 ```
 function stringify123(callback?: (num: number) => string) {